apache/arrow/python/doc/source/ipc.rst

    batch.num_columns

 Now, we can begin writing a stream containing some number of these batches.
-For this we use :class:`~pyarrow.StreamWriter`, which can write to a writeable ``NativeFile`` object or a writeable Python object:
+For this we use :class:`~pyarrow.BatchStreamWriter`, which can write to a writeable ``NativeFile`` object or a writeable Python object:

 .. ipython:: python

    sink = pa.InMemoryOutputStream()
-   writer = pa.StreamWriter(sink, batch.schema)
+   writer = pa.BatchStreamWriter(sink, batch.schema)

 Here we used an in-memory Arrow buffer stream, but this could have been a socket or some other IO sink.